wp-plugins/bepro-listings/readme.txt

 	* User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
 	* Image website - Artists are using the new features to show just images in listing results.
 	* Video Listings - You can setup the plugin to feature videos only (uploaded and/or linked)
+	* Podcast & Music - List all of your audio files including mp3 and wav
 	* Document Directory - Showcase multiple file types and have them show up in search listings
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations
-	* Geotag - Add location information to, documents, images, videos, etc.

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information like ($Cost, @Contact, &deg;Lat/Lon).
 The following features are included with this plugin: